-Failure to comply with the following standards can result In the suspension of a student's privileges and possibly other sanctions such as removal from class, suspension, expulsion, or other disciplinary actions.
+Failure to comply with the following standards can result In the suspension of a student's privileges and possibly other sanctions such as removal from class, suspension, expulsion or other disciplinary actions.

-The primary use of computer systems/resources is for academic/educational purposes.
+The primary use of computer systems/resources is for a academic/educational purposes.
 The following are NOT allowed:

 - 1. Using the Internet to access sexually explicit and/or pornography websites. - 2.
-Sending and/or receiving any messages that are threatening, racist or inflammatory, abusive towards a specific gender or culture, obscene, or use inappropriate language. threatening, harrassing, defamatory, discriminatory, obscene, inflammatory, or use inappropriate language.

-- 3. Using the network for personal or commercial advertising or political activity. - 4.
+Sending and receiving any messages that are threatening, racist or inflammatory, abusive towards a specific gender or culture, obscene, or use inappropriate language. - 3.
+Using the network for personal or commercial advertising or political activity. - 4.
 Using computers or the wireless network to play individual games, multiple-user games, or gambling. - 5.
-Using the computers for illegal or malicious purposes.
+Using the computers for illegal purposes.

-Specific areas on campus, such as the Lorenzo A. Ramirez Library, computer labs, computer classrooms, and science labs may have additional restrictions to those listed above.
+The SCC Library, computer labs, computer classrooms, and science labs may have additional restrictions to those listed above.
 It is the student's responsibility to be aware of these additional guidelines.